The Adventure of the Empty House

 "The Adventure of the Empty House", one of the 56 Sherlock Holmes short stories written by Sir Arthur Conan Doyle, is one of 13 stories in the cycle collected as The Return of Sherlock Holmes.
 It was first published in Collier's in the United States on 26 September 1903, and in The Strand Magazine in the United Kingdom in October 1903.

-Public pressure compelled Conan Doyle to bring the sleuth back to life, and explain his survival after his deadly struggle with Professor Moriarty in "The Final Problem".
-This is the first Holmes story set after his supposed death at the Reichenbach Falls, as recounted in "The Final Problem".
+Public pressure compelled Doyle to bring the sleuth back to life, and explain his survival after his deadly struggle with Professor Moriarty at the Reichenbach Falls in "The Final Problem".
+Doyle had already published, in 1901–1902, The Hound of the Baskervilles, set before Holmes and Moriarty's battle.
+"The Empty House" is the first Holmes story set after his supposed death.

 Plot

 On the night of 30 March, an apparently unsolvable locked-room murder takes place in London: the killing of the Honourable Ronald Adair.

 Holmes reunites with Watson.
 Art by Sidney Paget.

 Sebastian Moran is arrested.
 Art by Sidney Paget.

 Dr. Watson visits the murder scene.
-He runs into an elderly deformed book collector, later revealed as Sherlock Holmes in disguise.
-Contrary to what Watson believed, Holmes won against Professor Moriarty at Reichenbach Falls, explaining that he spent the next few years travelling to various parts of the world.
+He runs into an elderly deformed book collector, later revealed as Sherlock Holmes in disguise, to his astonishment.
+Contrary to what Watson believed, Holmes survived his encounter with Professor Moriarty at Reichenbach Falls, faked his fall and spent the next few years travelling to various parts of the world, dismantling the remnants of Moriarty's gang.

 That evening, they enter an abandoned building known as Camden House whose front room overlooks Baker Street.
 Holmes's room can be seen across the street.
 In the window is a lifelike waxwork bust of Holmes in profile.
 At approximately midnight, a sniper, who has taken the bait, fires a specialised air gun, scoring a direct hit on Holmes's dummy.
 Inspector Lestrade arrests the gunman, who is revealed as Colonel Sebastian Moran, Adair's whist partner and murderer.
 Holmes describes Moran as having been "the second most dangerous man in London" while Moriarty was still alive.